aboruvka/coxinterval/README.md

 Note the use of quotes for correct reference to directory names.
 These are unnecessary on (mostly) POSIX-compliant systems like Linux and Mac.

-In general the include and linking directories have the form
+GNU make extensions are further used to locate CPLEX's include and library directories.
+In general these have the form

 ```
 CPLEXINCDIR = <CPLEXDIR>/cplex/include
 CPLEXLIBDIR = <CPLEXDIR>/cplex/lib/<machine or compiler>/<library format>
 ```

-respectively, where include directory points to the header file `<CPLEXINCDIR>/ilcplex/cplex.h`.
+respectively, where the include directory points to the header file `<CPLEXINCDIR>/ilcplex/cplex.h`.
 The choice of the library format has no consequence for CPLEX's C API.
 Under Linux and Mac adequate linking option settings are `-lcplex -lm`.
 With Windows it is necessary to specify the CPLEX version number in the library name: `-lcplex<version> -lm`, where `<version>` can be obtained from the library file name `<CPLEXLIBDIR>/cplex<version>.lib`.

 ### Installing on systems without GNU make